-Swing by the Cheongpung Lake to see a variety of spring flowers.
+Swing by Cheongpung Lake to see a variety of spring flowers.
 In additional to the cherry blossom, you can also see azalea, forsythia, and white cherry blossoms, so there’s a nice variety and an interesting floral color palette to take pictures of.

 To get here, you can take a bus to the Jecheon Intercity bus terminal.
-It’s only a hop, skip, and a jump from there!
-Visit the festival homepage here for more information in Korean.
+It’s only a hop, a skip, and a jump from there!

 Cherry Blossoms in Gyeongsang Region

 Gyeongsang has some of the most famous cities in Korea, including Busan, Daegu, and Ulsan.
-The region is in the most southeastern area of Korea, and is famous for its seafood – seriously, it’s the best seafood you’ll find in Korea — and beaches.
+The region is in the southeastern area of Korea and is famous for its seafood – seriously, it’s the best seafood you’ll find in Korea — and beaches.
 If you’re looking for a region for a nice, relaxing warm weather beach vacation, you should definitely consider the Gyeongsang Region.